-To create an administrative domain, navigate to Configuration > System > Administrative Domain and select the options that you want. follow the on-screen instructions.
-Once a new domain is created, log in to the newly created domain by using the Management Service's login page and provide the domain name and user name in the User Name field.
+To create an administrative domain, navigate to Configuration > System > Administrative Domain and select the options that you want.
+Follow the on-screen instructions.
+Once a new domain is created, log in to this domain by using the Management Service's login page and provide the domain name and user name.
 For example, if you created a domain named NewDomain with a user NewUser then login as NewDomain\NewUser.